funtoo/skeleton-overlay/README.rst

 following steps:

 1. Review COPYRIGHT.txt and LICENSE.txt.
-What is provide are reasonable defaults, using the GNU Public License Version 2.
+What is provide are reasonable defaults, using the GNU General Public License Version 2.
 If you are using existing ebuilds from Gentoo Linux and/or Funtoo LInux, then the copyright information is probably accurate.
 Otherwise, you will want to change the copyright notice to read: